 The long awaited day had finally arrived.
 It was months in the planning.
 Everything needed to be just right.
 I spent hours searching online, for the perfect decorations, and yummy food for a couple’s bridal shower, well not a just a couples shower, but two couples showers.

-I was standing in my kitchen talking to a sweet friend, who had come to give a devotional for the young couples.
+I was standing in my kitchen talking to a sweet friend, who had come to share a devotional for the young couples.
 She was commenting on how beautiful everything was, and how wonderful the food turned out.
-She said,” you are amazing!
+She said,” You are amazing!
 I can’t believe you did all of this!”
 That is when it hit me, how do you stop a mom?
 But we’ll come back to that in a minute.

 What made my friend think I was so amazing?
 Well, six weeks earlier I was riding bicycles with my boys.
 My oldest son was training for the MS150, a 150-mile ride from Houston, Texas to Austin, Texas to raise money for Multiple Sclerosis.
 So he, my youngest son, and I set out to go for a ride.
 As soon as we got to the trail my oldest son took off.
 The big ride was going to happen soon, and he needed to train.

-It was a beautiful day, and we were on a trail in the middle of the woods, that runs along a creek side.
+It was a beautiful day, and we were on a trail in the middle of the woods, that runs along a creekside.
 When all of a sudden around the 15-mile mark, my phone started to slip out of the Velcro, and my headphones were yanked out of my ears.
 I was afraid that they would get caught in the tire, and make me wreck.
-So without thinking I reached for my phone with my right hand, and I squeezed the front break with my left hand, and came to a screeching halt!
-I was catapulted straight over the top of the handlebars, and without thinking, I put my hands out to brace my fall, and snapped both of my arms.
+So without thinking, I reached for my phone with my right hand, and I squeezed the front break with my left hand, and came to a screeching halt!
+I was catapulted straight over the top of the handlebars, and without thinking, I put my hands out to brace my fall and snapped both of my arms.

 My left arm was nearly a compound fracture, and both my Ulna and Radius were broken.
 Fortunately, I only broke the Radius in my right arm, but that meant that I had two broken arms, and needed surgery to repair them.
 I had three plates and twenty screws inserted into my forearms.

 I simply replied, “ How do you stop a mom?”

 How does a woman stop caring for her family, when she has both of her arms broken?
 She does not.
-Or how does a mom stop showing love to her family, when she is going through chemo, she cant.
-Or what about when she is overwhelmed by the duties of caring for babies, and toddlers, and is in need of encouragement, or worse, because she lives under a dark cloud of depression?
+Or how does a mom stop showing love to her family, when she is going through chemo, she cant?
+Or what about when she is overwhelmed by the duties of caring for babies, and toddlers, and is in need of encouragement, or worse because she lives under a dark cloud of depression?

-I have spent many hours morning the loss of both my mom, and my mother-in-law who have both gone on to be with the Lord in recent years.
-Both of these women made a huge impact on my life, and have shaped me to be the mom I am today.
+I have spent many hours morning the loss of both my mom and my mother-in-law who have both gone on to be with the Lord in recent years.
+Both of these women made a significant impact on my life, and have shaped me to be the mom I am today.
 What was important to them and the example that they were and still are to me speaks volumes of the kind mom I want to be, and the legacy that I want to leave my children with.